wesbyte29/EZ-Pantry/spec.md

-Of course.
-Here is the design specification in Markdown format with the citations removed.

 ## EZ Pantry App: Design Specification

 This document outlines the design, requirements, and technical specifications for the EZ Pantry mobile application, based on the project presentation.